vytasrgl/ChatScript/WIKI/ChatScript-Json.md

 }
 ```

 Note that JSON has no mechanism for sharing JSON subtrees.
-Hence anytime you create a json fact
+Hence anytime you create a JSON fact
 structure in CS, the facts will all be unique.

 ## JSONFLAGS - Optional 1st arg to some JSON routines